da-mkay/ng-builder-electron/README.md

 (Using the tag `ng12`, the Angular 12 compatible version will be installed)

+When prompted hit enter to use the default values.

-Then create your Angular app.
+Then create your app projects.

     $ ng generate @da-mkay/ng-builder-electron:app